data-apis/array-api/spec/API_specification/array_object.md

 -   **self**: _&lt;array&gt;_

     -   array instance.
-Must have an integer or boolean data type.
+Should have an integer or boolean data type.

 #### Returns